This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 - The last step is to add 2 tsp. or white wine vinegar.
 Add the vinegar and give it one last stir.

-What To Serve With Healthy Turkey Stew
+What To Serve With Leftover Turkey Stew

 The great thing about dishes like this is that they make great freezer meals.
 This is perfect when you want to use up that leftover turkey but aren't planning to eat it right away.